 Anything can be an addiction.
 Shopping and exercising, through to plastic surgery and eating paint chips have all become impulsive habits seemingly impossible to break for some people.
-Experts have often debated the physical addictiveness of weed; one recent research suggests it is physically addictive, but less so than cigarettes.
+Experts have often debated the physical addictiveness of cannabis; one recent research suggests it is physically addictive, but less so than cigarettes.

 But addiction is more than physical in most cases – shopping and plastic surgery are clearly not addictive physically compared to heroin, so even if you believe cannabis is not a physical addiction, its addictive hold comes from the sensations and feelings we associate with when using.
 So when you come to ask yourself, “am I addicted to weed?”, it really comes down to your attachment to how it makes you feel combined with an element of biological reaction.

 Understanding addiction may help you to place your marijuana use into context, along with other things we do which can cross into the addiction zone.
-How To Quit Without Feeling S**t is one resource which not only helps to explain the psychology behind addiction, but offers a plan for beating it.
+How To Quit Without Feeling S**t is one resource which not only helps to explain the psychology behind marijuana addiction, but offers a plan for beating it.
 But before that, you need to be clear where you stand towards your own self-appraisal of your weed habit.

 Do you wonder if you smoke too much?
 Does it affect your mood?
 Is it diminishing your ability to get along with people?
 Despite the “expert” claims about marijuana and its effects, the only person who can really answer these questions is you.
 Take the test below and answer the questions honestly.
-Work out if you really have a weed problem or not.
+Work out if you really have a weed habit or not.

 1. Do you smoke nearly everyday?